 Other Types of Greenhouse Gas Emissions

 Like all countries, China’s greenhouse gas emissions are not limited to carbon dioxide.
-Methane (CH4), nitrous oxide (N2O), and fluorinated gases collectively account for nearly 20 percent of the country’s total emissions.
+Methane (CH4), nitrous oxide (N2O), and fluorinated gases collectively account for nearly 17.5 percent of the country’s total emissions in 2018.
 This breakdown roughly corresponds to global emission averages.

 These greenhouse gases have the potential to compound the environmental stress created by carbon dioxide.
 Methane is capable of trapping 25 times more heat in the atmosphere than carbon dioxide.
 One pound of nitrous oxide has 300 times the warming effect of one pound of carbon dioxide.

 As China has developed, its emissions of nitrous oxide and methane have skyrocketed.
-According to the PBL Netherlands Environmental Assessment Agency (PBL NEAA), China was responsible for 18.8 percent of global methane emissions (1.7 billion tons) and 18.4 percent of N2O emissions (545 million tons) in 2017.
-On both fronts, China’s emissions surpassed those of India, France, Germany and Russia combined.
+According to the PBL Netherlands Environmental Assessment Agency (PBL NEAA), China was responsible for 16.2 percent of global methane emissions (1.6 billion tons) and 14.5 percent of N2O emissions (410 million tons) in 2018.
+On both fronts, China’s emissions surpassed those of India, France, Germany, and Russia combined.

 CH4 is mainly produced by transporting and distributing energy sources, raising livestock, and managing wastewater and landfills.
-In 2016, 42.9 percent of China’s CH4 emissions came from its energy sector, such as coal mining and the transportation of gases.
+In 2018, 30 percent of China’s CH4 emissions came from its energy sectors, such as coal mining and the transportation of gases.
 Although Beijing enacted new regulations in 2010 to curb methane emissions from coal mines, a 2019 study found that China’s total CH4 emissions continued to increase between 2010 and 2015.
 In addition to the energy sector, 38.2 percent of the methane emissions resulted from agricultural activities.
 In the US, energy-related industries contributed to 43.7 percent of the country’s methane emissions in 2016, and agriculture contributed 34.9 percent.

-China’s agriculture-related emissions are largely a byproduct of rice cultivation, which made up 55 percent of its agricultural methane emissions in 2016.5 According to PBL NEAA, rice cultivation in Japan is likewise responsible for the majority (62 percent) of these emissions.
+China’s agriculture-related emissions are largely a byproduct of rice cultivation, which made up 22 percent of its agricultural methane emissions in 2018.5 Rice cultivation in Japan is likewise responsible for one-third of these emissions.
 As the world’s largest producer of beef, most of the agricultural methane released in the US comes from livestock instead.

 |China’s Non-CO2 Emissions by Sector (2016)|